Previous Light:

 In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
 These giants of sail measured longer than a football field!

-My 300-page book, Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides human interest stories from each of the 76 lighthouses, along with the coastal attractions and tours near each beacon, and contact info to plan your special vacations.
+This lighthouse tourism book showcases human interest stories from each of the 76 lighthouses of the northern states of New England, along with the coastal attractions and tours near each beacon, and contact info to plan your special vacations.
 You'll find over 360 images inside as well.

 Look inside!